Sebastian-Neferu/art-gallery/README.md

 I did not use any code that I have not written myself for this site.
 That means no Jquery, no Bootstrap, no vendor scripts or stylesheets (except for google fonts).

 The header, the gallery, and the slideshow are designed to be reusable.
-Permission in granted to use them in your own projects, together with their corresponding scripts that I have written.
-You will find them in the reusable-components dir I have made for ease of extraction.

 I have not commented my code, except in a couple of places, due to the personal nature of the site.
 However, websites made for paying clients or employers will be properly commented and easily maintainable.